grrygh/dnstwist/README.md

 **Commands used**

 `dnstwist -f csv <domain.com> | sed '1d' | grep -v '^original' | cut -d "," -f 2 > output_file`
+This generate all possible phishing domains and store it to an output file.

 `sed '1d'` \
 This filter remove the header line.